 On SecureList.com, they did a great article detailing the online financial threats of last year, and how the landscape is changing for thieves and victims alike in 2019.

 #4 – Outdated iOS Vulnerabilities

-The internet security website Graham Cluley always has some brilliant insight into the latest security buzz, with really comprehensive article on variety of subject.
+The internet security website Graham Cluley always has some brilliant insight into the latest security buzz, with a really comprehensive article on a variety of subjects.
 If you’re worried about your iPhone or iPad’s security, go peruse their website.

 With the release of iOS 8.4, it’s come to light that the previous version of the Apple software had some major security holes in it.
 Analysts have discovered vulnerabilities that would allow phishing of users’ data, even over VPN connections – a serious concern considering that traffic is so heavily encrypted.
 I know, a lot of users get sick of constant software updates, but with these updates comes increased cyber security, so it’s time to upgrade if you haven’t already.